Bear one another’s burdens, and in this way you will fulfill the law of Christ --Galatians 6:2

 Stephen Ministry is a confidential ministry.
 The identity of those receiving care and what takes place in each caring relationship always remains confidential.

-Our Parish has eighteen commissioned Stephen Ministers who have received 50 hours of training and are prepared to provide, under the guidance of our Pastor and priests, quality Christian care to those in need.
+Our Parish has seventeen commissioned Stephen Ministers who have received 50 hours of training and are prepared to provide, under the guidance of our Pastor and priests, quality Christian care to those in need.

 STEPHEN MINISTRY MINISTERS